CandyMan999/aolisback/README.txt

 9. Add phone number verification to website login process
 10. Shadows on boxes and picture in message center..
 Check buttons everywhere
 11. Change the app intro for the main chat open AI response to something better... up the temp..
-12. fix fucking google login if you can
+12. fix fucking google login if you can-- have to do development build to test
 13. add th payment options, build it all out and test
 14. Get everything working on android.
 15. check that Cloudinary is not raping me in the ass anymore on price